fbizza/deep-learning-applications/README.md

 <h1 align="center">Laboratory 4</h1>

-## Exercise 1.1
+## Exercise 1
 In this exercise, we build a simple **Out-of-Distribution (OOD) detection pipeline**.
-The in distribution (ID) used dataset is CIFAR-10, while the OOD datasets are a subset of CIFAR-100 (with classes not present in CIFAR-10) and randomly generated FakeData.
+The dataset used for in distribution (ID) examples is CIFAR-10, while the OOD datasets are a subset of CIFAR-100 (with classes not present in CIFAR-10) and randomly generated FakeData.
 For brevity only results using CIFAR-100 are discussed.

 The maximum softmax probability is used for representing how OOD a test sample is.
 It is produced by a custom small CNN and a pretrained ResNet-20 model.
 <div align="center">